 Vietnam, in particular, has been experiencing a coffee revolution in the past few years.
 What was for many decades a quantity-driven market has shifted toward a quality-driven one as Vietnamese people have started appreciating specialty coffee more, and therefore valuing higher quality coffee.
-Many companies have moved away from mass-production farms and have started focusing on small farms that grow high quality coffee.
+At Nguyen Coffee Supply, we are committed to helping more Vietnamese farmers enter specialty coffee, which means sustainable farming practices and economic empowerment.

 Robusta vs. Arabica Coffee

-Vietnam may be the second largest exporter of coffee, but when it comes to robusta, it accounts for 70% of all robusta coffee produced and consumed worldwide.
+Vietnam may be the second largest exporter of coffee, but when it comes to robusta, it is the number one producer of robusta, accounting for 70% of all robusta coffee produced and consumed worldwide.
 Most (around 90%) of all coffee grown in Vietnam is of the robusta variety.

 There are two main varieties of coffee out there: robusta and arabica.
-It is the same genus, but each of these two is a completely different species.
-So even if robusta and arabica are of the same genus(coffea),they are still different in several respects.
+It is the samegenus, but each of these two is a completely different species.
+Even though robusta and arabica are of the samegenus(coffea),they are still different in several respects.
 Here are some of their main differences: